 - Let cake cool for 10 minutes in the pan before flipping onto a cake plate.
 Cool completely before glazing.

 - To prepare the glaze, melt the butter in a small sauce pan over medium heat.
-Continue cooking until butter begins to turn a golden brown.
-Butter will foam.
+Once butter begins to foam, whisk constantly so that you can see the color of the butter underneath the foam.
+Continue cooking until butter begins to turn a deep golden brown.